-Protein helps build and maintain all body tissues, but too much protein can increase your child's risk for heart disease and weight gain.
-Offer protein foods in moderation.
-Your child can get protein from plants, meats, and milk products.
+Protein helps build and maintain all body tissues.
+However, eat protein foods in moderation as too much protein can increase your risk for heart disease and weight gain.
+You can get protein from plants, meats, and milk products.

 - Plant-based protein options, such as legumes, nuts, and tofu, are healthy choices.
-These are excellent sources of protein and fibre and are either low in fat or contain healthier fats. - MEATS, such as beef and poultry, eggs, and fish are excellent sources of protein, iron, zinc, and B vitamins.
-Limit the amount of meat your child eats, as meats also contains saturated fat.
+These are excellent sources of protein and fibre and are either low in fat or contain healthier fats. - Meats, such as beef and poultry, eggs, and fish are excellent sources of protein, iron, zinc, and B vitamins.
+Limit the amount of meat you eat, as meats also contains saturated fat.
 Try to have fish a couple of times a week.